 It was built in 1873.
-The Germans used it as a lookout during the war but apart from that the lighthouse was automated in 1991 and now functions as a cultural site for the municipality of Hå.
-Accommodation is said to be possible in some of the several buildings on the premises dating from different periods.
-There is a permanent exhibition on display in the lighthouse building.
+The Germans used it as a lookout during the war.
+Apart from that the lighthouse was automated in 1991.
+It now functions as a cultural site for the municipality of Hå.
+Accommodation is possible in some of the buildings on the premises.
+They date from different periods.
+There is a permanent exhibition in the lighthouse building.

 The municipality must have had a cultural spree at some time, for there is a nonsensical graffiti on the lighthouse tower.

 The end of the hike